michaelthuren/slack-laravel-client/README.md

 Slack::assertSentCount(3);
 ```

-- More test helper methods coming...
+- More test helper methods are coming...

 Since this package uses `illuminate/notifications` to send notifications
 you can mock the Notification service instead of the Slack one